Agriculture Visa Sponsorship Jobs in Virginia

 Which agriculture companies in Virginia sponsor visas for international workers?

 Major agriculture employers in Virginia that sponsor visas include Perdue Farms (poultry processing), Smithfield Foods (pork production), Virginia Tech's agricultural research programs, and large vineyard operations in Loudoun and Albemarle counties.
-Food processing facilities in Norfolk and Richmond also regularly sponsor H-2A and H-1B visas for seasonal workers and agricultural specialists.
+Food processing facilities in Norfolk and Richmond also regularly sponsor H-2A visa and H-1B visas for seasonal workers and agricultural specialists.

 What visa types are most common for agriculture jobs in Virginia?